 - Trend Micro

-Value proposition for potential buyers: CloudPassage’s Halo platform is a cloud workload protection platform suitable for organizations of all sizes.
+The value proposition for potential buyers: CloudPassage’s Halo platform is a cloud workload protection platform suitable for organizations of all sizes.

 - CloudPassage provides automated security visibility and compliance monitoring for workloads running in any on-premises, public, or hybrid cloud environment.

 Note: McAfee Enterprise and FireEye are now Trellix after merging last year, while McAfee’s cloud business became Skyhigh Security.
-Since Trellix is focused on enterprise security, we expect only Skyhigh to continue on this list after the entire product brand is resolved.

-Value proposition for potential buyers: FireEye is well known for its investigation and incident response capabilities, but the company has also expanded into cloud security companies in recent years.
+The value proposition for potential buyers: FireEye is well known for its investigation and incident response capabilities, but the company has also expanded into cloud security companies in recent years.
 FireEye services provide the ability to protect cloud server workloads from threats.

 - In October 2019, FireEye announced its FireEye Cloud Security companies solution, which includes cloud versions of FireEye Cybersecurity, on-demand security analytics, and the FireEye Helix security operations platform.